 Fáilte means welcome and in Ireland they truly mean it.
-Over the course of 7 days on the Emerald Isle, the warm and welcoming Irish we met along the way was just the start of our incredible adventure around the southern part of the island.
-It’s hard to explain but I was utterly put in a spell with my imagination run wild through the lyrical energy, ancient rocks, the baaahh of sheep, the raging Atlantic, and the tiniest of towns set in the wide expanse of undulating hills of Ireland.
+Over the course of our week in Ireland, the warm and welcoming Irish we met along the way was just the start of our incredible adventure around the southern part of the island.
+It's hard to explain but I was utterly put in a spell with my imagination run wild through the lyrical energy, ancient rocks, the baaahh of sheep, the raging Atlantic, and the tiniest of towns set in the wide expanse of undulating hills of Ireland.

-It’s a cultural, historical, spiritual, and visual flooding of the senses that is truly a dream to drive through.
+It's a cultural, historical, spiritual, and visual flooding of the senses that is truly a dream to drive through.
 Everywhere we stopped along our road trip was a postcard moment – some planned and plenty of surprises along the way too.
-7 days surely wasn’t enough but it made such a lasting impression that it ensures it won’t be my last.
+A week in Ireland surely wasn't enough but it made such a lasting impression that it ensures it won't be my last.

 GETTING TO IRELAND

 Getting to Ireland is easier than ever with Dublin the major international airport on the island.
 Air Transat is my carrier of choice to get from Toronto to Dublin.
 In a short span of 6 hours and 40 minutes, the direct flight to Dublin was as smooth as can be.

 A big part of that was because we booked with the Option Plus upgrade, which gave us a nice comfort bundle on the flight, plenty of snacks to never get hungry, and the short-cut line to checking in.
 I'll also never look at in-flight meals either as we had the opportunity to purchase meals created by culinary legend Chef Daniel Vézina where duck confit lasagne and braised leg of lamb were on the menu.
 Oh and even in economy, we had so much legroom for a 5'11” guy like myself!

 Start planning your trip to Ireland.
 Find the best deals on flights coast to coast in Canada.